 The Student Right-to-Know Act of 1990 is a federal law that specifies that higher education institutions participating in federal student financial aid programs must disclose graduation and transfer rates to current and prospective students.
 Federal regulations designate the method for calculating the rates and require annual reports to the National Center of Education Statistics.

 What is a graduation rate and what is a transfer rate?

-To calculate the most recently reported rates, the college tracked a group of students who started at the college either Summer or Fall of 2009.
-This group included only those students who had never attended any college previously and were enrolled full-time in a program leading to a certificate, diploma, or associate degree during Fall 2009.
-Greenville Tech had 1,971 students who met the criteria.
+To calculate the most recently reported rates, the college tracked a group of students who started at the college either Summer or Fall of 2010.
+This group included only those students who had never attended any college previously and were enrolled full-time in a program leading to a certificate, diploma, or associate degree during Fall 2010.
+Greenville Technical College had 1,744 students who met the criteria.